506th Expeditionary Air Refueling Squadron: Cold War

-The 506th Air Refueling Squadron was established on 25 September 1953 by Strategic Air Command (SAC) at Dow AFB and initially equipped with rigid flying boom KB-29P Superfortress tankers.
-Its mission was to provide in-flight refueling to the Republic F-84 Thunderjet strategic fighters of its parent wing.
+The 506th Air Refueling Squadron was established on 25 September 1953 by Strategic Air Command (SAC) at Dow Air Force Base and initially equipped with rigid flying boom Boeing KB-29P Superfortress tankers.
+Its mission was to provide air refueling to the Republic F-84 Thunderjet strategic fighters of its parent wing.
 The squadron also supported other USAF units as directed.
 In 1954 the squadron deployed to Kindley Air Force Base, Bermuda to support SAC fighters of the 508th Strategic Fighter Wing.